DobryPpz/paffi/completed_development.md

 - Use argparse.
 - Add the export feature, where the paths, and only the paths will be printed into some results file.
 - Add the export feature, where both the original file content and the paths will be printed into some results file.
+- Add the option to specify the maximum path length that paffi can consider.